 Reason for Concern: How much will new quarterback Shawn Robinson (or incoming freshman Justin Rogers) develop this offseason to replace Kenny Hill under center?
 The offensive line loses four starters.
 Losing Howard, Orr and Texada is a big blow to the defense.

 Reason for Optimism: Dan Mullen is a home-run hire.
 Most importantly, Mullen’s arrival should help an anemic offense that averaged just 21 points a game in SEC contests last year.
 With running back Jordan Scarlett returning to the team, the Gators should have one of the better backfields in the SEC.
 Florida’s defense will improve under new coordinator Todd Grantham.
 The schedule is very manageable.

 Reason for Concern: How much of an impact can Mullen have on the offense in just one offseason?
 Will true freshman Emory Jones emerge at quarterback?
+Or will Feleipe Franks win the job?
 The line has to improve after giving up 37 sacks in 2017.